SnightCoder/Code-reuse/README.md

 <p> How to use: </p>
 <pre>
        int getNumberOfWeeksInYear = LayTuanTrongNam(DateTime.Now); // example today is 2/12/2018 then the result is 49
+       getNumberOfWeeksInYear--;// so if you want accurate you need to minus 1
 </pre>